revagomes/training/README.md

 ### Subdirectories

-In addition to our root directory, most modules also contain three additional directories.
+In addition to our root directory, most modules also contain three additional directories:

 * **config**
   * Stores YAML files related to module configuration.
 We will explore these files in later branches, such as _5-views_.
 * **lib**
   * The library directory holds OO code and is designed around the [PSR-0 standard for PHP](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
 It encourages code re-use across multiple projects.
 The biggest changes to Drupal are found in this directory.
 * **tests**
   * For projects using [PHPUnit](http://www.phpunit.de/) for testing.
-We'll address those files in a later branch.
+We'll address those files in a later branch, and this directory is not present.
 See [this change notice for more information](https://drupal.org/node/2012184).

+### /lib